 The importance of compliance with fire regulations mustn’t be underestimated.
 However, fire safety requirements across industries and sectors can vary considerably and understanding fire safety regulations can get pretty complicated.
 With this in mind, we’ve put together a brief summary of fire regulations in three key areas: education, healthcare and business premises.

-Whether you work in education, healthcare or a warehouse, you need to be aware of the requirements of the BS5839 which was revised in 2017.
+Whether you work in education, healthcare or a warehouse, be mindful of BS 5839-1 (latest revision) and ensure your fire alarm system is user-tested weekly and serviced by a competent contractor twice per year as part of your FRA-driven maintenance plan.
 One of the requirements is to have your fire alarm system maintained twice a year, get in touch with a member of our team to book a site visit.
 Speak to one of our experts.

 Education